-Two already existing ship accidents databases developed by NTUA-SDL in the framework of the EU project GOALDS (passenger ships, [11]) and of the bilateral research project CONTIOPT (containerships, [10]) carried out by Germanischer Lloyd SE and NTUA have been used as the starting points of the present work.
+Two already existing ship accidents databases developed by the Ship Design Lab of the National Technical University of Athens (NTUA-SDL) in the framework of the EU project GOALDS (passenger ships, [11]) and of the bilateral research project CONTIOPT (containerships, [10]) carried out by Germanischer Lloyd SE and NTUA-SDL have been used as the starting points of the present work.
 Within Task 3, these databases where extended to include as many additional accidents as possible, while at the same time the already included accidents were thoroughly revisited in order to verify existing data and to supplement it with missing information using various possible sources.
 Relevant information was searched in the online databases Sea-web and GISIS (Global Integrated Shipping Information System), from the project partners, Flag administrations and also from the internet.
 Accidents investigation reports were located in the web pages of the following organizations: